m-crown/OMEinfo/README.md

 ### Command Line Tool walkthrough with test data.

 Running the command line tool requires only a single command.
-Assuming you want to analyse the
+Assuming you want to analyse the test addresses file from the GitHub repo, and are currently in the directory containing this file, run the following command:

+`omeinfo.py --location_file test_addresses.tsv`

+Upon running the command, a summary of the samples to be processed, and the versions of CLI tool and data packet being used will be presented.
+Upon completion, a table of the first 10 samples analysed will be shown, and a file with annotated metadata will be saved to the current directory, together with a BibTeX citation file of all citations necessary for crediting data authors.

+The full command line parameters are presented below:

 ```
 usage: omeinfo.py [-h] [--location_file LOCATION_FILE] [--location LOCATION] [--data_version DATA_VERSION] [--source_data SOURCE_DATA] [--output_file OUTPUT_FILE] [--n_samples N_SAMPLES] [--quiet QUIET]